saulugo/pmlproject/index.md

 The objective of this analysis is to **train a model** that is able to predict if an especific repetition of the weight lifting exercise was done correctly or not specifying the outcomes (A,B,C,D,E).
 The predictors are all the measurements of euler angles, gyroscope, accelerometer and magnet provided by the body sensors.

-A **Random Forrest model** was trained using parallel processing and a 99.24% accuracy was obtained.
+A **Random forest model** was trained using parallel processing and a 99.4% accuracy was obtained.

 #Getting and Cleaning Data